pzczxs/ML2S-SVM/README.md

 ### 2.3.
 Additional Information

-This toolbox is written by [XU, Shuo](http://xushuo.space/wiki/) from [Beijing University of Technology](http://www.bjut.edu.cn).
+This toolbox is written by [XU, Shuo](http://54xushuo.net/wiki/) from [Beijing University of Technology](http://www.bjut.edu.cn).
 If you find this toolbox useful, please cite MLS-SVR as follows:

 Shuo Xu, 2016.
 Multi-Label Least-Squares Support Vector Machines for Multi-Label Classification. (under review)

-For any question, please contact XU, Shuo <xushuo@bjut.edu.cn> OR <pzczxs@gmail.com>.
+For any question, please contact XU, Shuo at <xushuo@bjut.edu.cn> OR <pzczxs@gmail.com>.

 ## 3. References
 [1] Shuo Xu, Xin An, Xiaodong Qiao, and Lijun Zhu, 2014.
 [Multi-Task Least-Squares Support Vector Machines](http://doi.org/10.1007/s11042-013-1526-5). *Multimedia Tools and Applications*, Vol. 71, No. 2, pp. 699-715.